Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-1/assignment/assignments.md

 - <b>A/A, Ai/Ai, B/B, Bi/Bi</b>: see Exercise 1

-- <b>A/Ai</b>: suppose that A is reflexive and Ai is asymmetric.
-By reflexivity, xAx.
-Since Ai is inverse A, xAix also holds.
+- <b>A/Ai</b>: suppose that A is asymmetric and Ai is reflexive.
+By reflexivity, xAix.
+Since A is inverse Ai, xAx also holds.
-However, because of asymmetricity, xAix should not hold.
+However, because of asymmetricity, xAx should not hold.

-- <b>A/B</b>: suppose that A is reflexive and B is asymmetric.
-By reflexivity, xAx.
+- <b>A/B</b>: suppose that A is asymmetric and B is reflexive.
+By reflexivity, xBx.
 However, since B is a subproperty of A meaning that all the instances of B have to be a part of instances of A, the same problem that occured with A/A occurs.
-Therefore, it is not the case that A is reflexive and B is asymmetric.
+Therefore, it is not the case that A is asymmetric and B is reflexive.

+- <b>A/Bi</b>: suppose that A is asymmetric and Bi is reflexive.
+By reflexivity, xBix.
+And since Bi is a subproperty of Ai meaning that all the instances of Bi have to be a part of instances of Ai, the same problem that occured with A/Ai occurs.
+Therefore, it is not the case that A is asymmetric and Bi is reflexive.

-- <b>A/Bi</b>: suppose that A is reflexive and Bi is asymmetric.
+- <b>Ai/A</b>: suppose that Ai is asymmetric and A is reflexive.
 By reflexivity, xAx.
-And since B is a subproperty of A xBx should hold.
-Since Bi is inverse B, xBix also holds.
-However, because of asymmetricity, xBix should not hold.

-- <b>Ai/A</b>: suppose that Ai is reflexive and A is asymmetric.
-By reflexivity, xAix.
 Since A is inverse Ai, xAix also holds.
-However, because of asymmetricity, xAx should not hold.
+However, because of asymmetricity, xAix should not hold.

-- <b>Ai/B</b>: suppose that Ai is reflexive and B is asymmetric.
-By reflexivity, xAix.
-Since B is a subproperty of A that is inverse Ai, xBx should hold.
+- <b>Ai/B</b>: suppose that Ai is asymmetric and B is reflexive.
+By reflexivity, xBx.
+Since B is a subproperty of A that is inverse Ai, xAix should hold.
-However, because of asymmetricity, xBx should not hold.
+However, because of asymmetricity, xAix should not hold.

-- <b>Ai/Bi</b>: suppose that Ai is reflexive and Bi is asymmetric.
-The explanation for this error will be the same for A being refelxive and B being asymmetric.
+- <b>Ai/Bi</b>: suppose that Ai is asymmetric and Bi is reflexive.
+The explanation for this error will be the same for A being asymmetric and B being reflexive.

-- <b>B/Bi</b>: suppose that B is reflexive and Bi is asymmetric.
+- <b>B/Bi</b>: suppose that B is asymmetric and Bi is reflexive.
+By reflexivity, xBix.
+Since Bi is inverse B, xBx also holds.
+However, because of asymmetricity, xBx does not hold.
+Therefore, it does not hold that B is asymmetric and Bi is reflexive.

+- <b>Bi/B</b>: suppose that Bi is asymmetric and B is reflexive.
 By reflexivity, xBx.
 Since Bi is inverse B, xBix also holds.
 However, because of asymmetricity, if xBiy, then it is not the case that yBix.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">